Physical Therapy | Advanced Certifications

 FAKTR Method

-Taylor is certified in the FAKTR (pronounced FACTOR) concept.
-The FAKTR acronym stands for Functional and Kinetic Treatment with Rehab.
+Taylor is certified in the FAKTR (pronounced "factor") concept, which stands for Functional and Kinetic Treatment with Rehab.

 Kinesio (Athletic) Taping